Introduction

 Special Committees

 In addition, faculty members in the S&TS graduate field provide ties to other departments and programs through their own wider affiliations.
-Cemented through joint appointments and graduate field memberships, these include History, Communication, Philosophy, Government, Sociology, Anthropology, Information Science, Environmental Engineering, Peace Studies, Women’s Studies, Ecology and Evolutionary Biology, Human Development and Family Studies, and other areas of the social and natural sciences.
+Cemented through joint appointments and graduate field memberships, these include Anthropology, History, Sociology, Communication, Feminist, Gender, and Sexuality Studies, Government, Information Science, Peace and Conflict Studies, Ecology and Evolutionary Biology, and other areas of the social and natural sciences.
 Members of the field thus provide students with a considerable range of disciplinary expertise and perspectives.

-The core faculty members of the graduate field are particularly noted for their work in the following areas: history and historiography of science and technology; technology and society; social study of contemporary science and technology; engineering, environmental, and biomedical ethics; women in science; gender and technology; philosophy of science; politics of science and technology; and communication and popularization of science.
+The core faculty members of the graduate field are particularly noted for their work in the following areas: history of science and technology; technology and society; social study of contemporary science, technology, and medicine; gender, race, and STEM; politics of science and technology; and communication and popularization of science.
 Much of this work necessarily is historical, sociological, and political in the broadest sense, and it draws on the well-established traditions of expertise in such studies possessed by individual faculty members.

 In consultation with their faculty advisers, graduate students in S&TS take active responsibility for the development of their own academic programs within the overall disciplinary context of S&TS.
-Students are assigned a temporary chairperson, which is chosen by the Director of Graduate Studies (DGS) when they enter the S&TS graduate program.
-Before the end of the Fall semester of his or her first year, the student must form a temporary committee, consisting of a temporary advisor and two other members of the S&TS Field.
-The student will meet with this preliminary committee at the end of their first year, in an end-of-year progress meeting.
-After that meeting the student may reconstitute their committee, but must do so by the end of their third semester.
+Students are assigned a temporary chair, who is chosen by the Director of Graduate Studies (DGS) when they enter the S&TS graduate program.
+Students select their committee by the end of their third semester.

 Course Requirements